 - Achievement of competency (>3) on all competency requirements, including all components of the CA-LEND program.

 Upon successful completion of the dietetic internship program, individuals will be eligible to write the registration examination for dietitians from the Commission on Dietetic Registration.
-Passage of the examination is required for certification as a Registered Dietitian from The Commission on Dietetic Registration, the credentialing agency for the American Dietetic Association.
+Passage of the examination is required for certification as a Registered Dietitian from The Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.

 The program is currently granted continued accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

-Tuition: $14,000 for the internship (part-time or full-time).
-Tuition may be paid in installments with 30% due on the first day of the internship.
+Tuition: $16,000 for the internship (part time or full time).
+Tuition may be paid in installments with 30% ($4800) due on the first day of the internship

 Health Screening: Annual TB screening, immunization updates